Apple Cider Vinegar For Acne: How To Use It, Cautions, Recipe + More

 3. It has antifungal and antibacterial properties.

 Exfoliation aside, though, these natural AHAs are still multipurpose; in addition to exfoliation, acetic acid also "has antifungal and antibacterial properties that may help kill the bacteria that causes acne," Barr explains.
-Research has also confirmed that citric acid and lactic acid can both kill Cutibacterium acnes (formerly known as Propionibacterium acnes, or P. acnes), a type of bacteria on the skin that has been shown to contribute to the development of acne.
+Research has also confirmed that citric acid2 and lactic acid3 can both kill Cutibacterium acnes (formerly known as Propionibacterium acnes, or P. acnes), a type of bacteria on the skin that has been shown to contribute to the development of acne.

 How to make an apple cider vinegar toner: DIY Recipe